Hypogonadism: Treatment

 Male primary or hypergonadotropic hypogonadism is often treated with testosterone replacement therapy if they are not trying to conceive.

-In short- and medium-term testosterone replacement therapy does not increase the risk of cardiovascular events (including strokes and heart attacks and other heart diseases).
+In short- and medium-term testosterone replacement therapy the risk of cardiovascular events (including strokes and heart attacks and other heart diseases) is not increased.
 The long-term safety of the therapy is not known yet.
 Side effects can include an elevation of hematocrit to levels that require blood withdrawal (phlebotomy) to prevent complications from excessively thick blood.
 Gynecomastia (growth of breasts in men) sometimes occurs.
 Finally, some physicians worry that obstructive sleep apnea may worsen with testosterone therapy, and should be monitored.

 While historically, men with prostate cancer risk were warned against testosterone therapy, that has shown to be a myth.

 Another treatment for hypogonadism is human chorionic gonadotropin (hCG).
 This stimulates the LH receptor, thereby promoting testosterone synthesis.
 This will not be effective in men whose testes simply cannot synthesize testosterone anymore (primary hypogonadism), and the failure of hCG therapy is further support for the existence of true testicular failure in a patient.
 It is particularly indicated in men with hypogonadism who wish to retain their fertility, as it does not suppress spermatogenesis (sperm production) as testosterone replacement therapy does.

 For both men and women, an alternative to testosterone replacement is low-dose clomifene treatment, which can stimulate the body to naturally increase hormone levels while avoiding infertility and other side effects that can result from direct hormone replacement therapy.
 Clomifene blocks estrogen from binding to some estrogen receptors in the hypothalamus, thereby causing an increased release of gonadotropin-releasing hormone and subsequently LH from the pituitary.
 Clomifene is a selective estrogen receptor modulator (SERM).
 Generally, clomifene does not have adverse effects at the doses used for this purpose.